 I can’t even begin to count the number of times I have created a unique list in Excel.
-I have performed it manually using the remove duplicates from the ribbon, Pivot Tables and using complex formulas, but that is now a thing of the past.
-When Microsoft announced changes to Excel’s calculation engine in September 2018, they also announced a host of new functions, one of which is UNIQUE.
+I have performed it manually using remove duplicates from the ribbon, using PivotTables and with complex formulas, but that is now a thing of the past.
+When Microsoft announced changes to Excel’s calculation engine in September 2018, they also announced a host of new functions, one of which was the UNIQUE function in Excel.

-Download the file: 0032 UNIQUE function in Excel.zip
+File name: 0032 UNIQUE function in Excel.xlsx

 Watch the video: